Sourdough Blueberry Muffins

 Storage:

-Store in an air-tight container for up to a 5 days at room temperature or freeze for up to six months.
+Store in an air-tight container for up to 5 days at room temperature or freeze for up to six months.

 Find More Sourdough Recipes: